ali-akturin/cs312_project_pt2/README.md

 bash deploy_mc_server.bash
 ```

 **Congratulations!
 Your Minecraft server is set up.
 Give it a minute or two to start.
-Thank you for following my tutorial.**
+Thank you for following my tutorial🦫**
 ## How to connect to the Minecraft server once it's running?
 After you've run all scripts, the public IP of your Minecraft server will be stored in **server_ip.txt** file.
 Copy it and connect to the server using a Minecraft launcher.